 The Institute of Race Relations (IRR) was originally established in 1958 as an independent educational charity to carry out research, publish and collect resources on race relations throughout the world.
 It was reorganised into an anti-racist “thinktank” in 1972.
 The IRR web site provides background information relating to race relations, discrimination, asylum and immigration in Britain, Europe and internationally.

-The Migration Policy Group (MPG) is an independent organisation, based in Brussels, committed to policy development on migration and mobility, anti-discrimination and equality, and diversity and integration.
-The web site includes information on MPG’s programmes of work in those three areas.
-Publications include a series of Anti-Discrimination Reports covering over 20 European countries, and (within the Anti-Discrimination section) all issues to date of the bi-annual European Anti-Discrimination Law Review (2005 onwards).
+The Migration Policy Group (MPG) is an independent organisation, established in 1995 and based in Brussels, which is committed to policy development on integration, migration and anti-discrimination.
+Its web site provides information on MPG’s programmes of work in those areas.
+Publications include issues of various equality and anti-discrimination law reviews published by the European Commission, including the current bi-annual European Equality Law Review.

 Press for Change is a political lobbying and educational organisation which campaigns to achieve equal civil rights and liberties for all transgender people in the United Kingdom.
 Its “The Law” section features relevant UK legislation and case law from tribunals and courts in the UK concerning gender reassignment.